kelceydamage/raspi-rtl/README.md

 ## Code Performance Numbers (Incl Sum Task)

 A note on overhead and scalability, there is no benefit in parallelization of an operation optimized for a tight loop, and adding more distribution overhead to such tasks has massive repercussions.
 However, bundled tasks do perform better as a rule.
-While there will be a need to send small commands such as directional/movement controls, the real capability in in processing massive ammounts of signal data.
+While there will be a need to send small commands such as directional/movement controls, the real capability is in processing massive ammounts of signal data.
 The forthcoming DataNodes will be publishers/processors of sensor data.

 ### 0.00955 s/chunk, 104.71 chunks/s, 523,560 arrays/s, 2,094,240 operations/s